 v.
 Solicitation: Request, when appropriate, advice and reports on performance and qualifications from Association Official’s Committees for these individuals, or candidates for these positions, and for nominations for candidates for these positions;

 vi.
-Information: Act as a clearinghouse to insure all of these officials are kept informed of changes in WA rules or procedures, which impact them or their assignments;
+Information: Act as a clearinghouse to ensure all of these officials are kept informed of changes in WA rules or procedures, which impact them or their assignments;

 vii.
 International assignments: Make recommendations for assignments at the various levels for technical